 Affording equipment can be extremely rough – and it shows in the Most Dangerous Game – since the audio isn’t great, with stock sound effects commonplace and background noise being picked up and left in the final cut, and visuals that don’t amount to much aside from static camera placement in wild exteriors.
 Action visuals like gunfire and explosions, though barely present, are produced digitally and don’t pair well with the barebones setting that the story requires.
 It’s a mess from the essential categories.

-A faithful adaptation of The Most Dangerous Game is hard to come by, and while Lee sticks closer than most do, that doesn’t make the weak characters, technical facets, and near complete lack of excitement bearable.
+A faithful adaptation of The Most Dangerous Game is hard to come by, and while Lee sticks closer than most do, that doesn’t make the weak characters, technical facets, and near-complete lack of excitement bearable.
 There’s always next week’s rendition.
+And there’s always FilmTagger to suggest something similar but better.